sycamore-rs/sycamore/docs/versioned_docs/v0.7/advanced/routing.md

 removing the need for some "Loading..." indicator.

 `spawn_local_in_scope` is a simple wrapper around `wasm_bindgen_futures::spawn_local` that extends the current scope into inside the `async` block.
-Make sure you enable the `"futures"` feature on `sycamore`.
+Make sure you enable the `"suspense"` feature on `sycamore`.

 ```rust